Raiajgnp/epic1-midterm-output/README.md

 ## **Yellow 🌻**
 - represents wisdom, laughter and happiness.

 I chose this design to dominate the optimistic perspective in the universe.
 As the yellow color serves as the light in the dark background.
-Therefore, in every darkness there will a light that serves hope and purpose to the people.
+Therefore, in every darkness there will be a light that serves hope and purpose to the people.

 ### References:
 - https://www.youtube.com/watch?v=eOHwJDELOwU